 Stir until the stuffing mixture is completely moistened.
 The stuffing should be moist but not soggy.
 Add more clam juice if too dry or more bread crumbs if too wet.

-Stuff the clam shells with stuffing and place on a baking sheet.
+Stuff the clam shells with the deviled clam mixture and place them on a baking sheet.

 Bake for approximately 20-25 minutes at 375 degrees F. Or until the tops start to brown.